Children Under 16

 - You must provide your child's Social Security number, if they have been issued one, in accordance with 22 U.S.C.
 2714a and 22 C.F.R 51.60(f).

-- If your child does not have a Social Security number, you must submit a signed statement including the phrase, “I declare under penalty of perjury under the laws of the United States of America that the following is true and correct: (Child's full name) has never been issued a Social Security Number by the Social Security Administration.”
+- If your child does not have a Social Security number, you must submit a statement, signed and dated, that includes the phrase, “I declare under penalty of perjury under the laws of the United States of America that the following is true and correct: (Child's full name) has never been issued a Social Security Number by the Social Security Administration.”

 - For more information, please see Frequently Asked Questions.